 If you’re a Regular User, check out our Regular User resources.

 If any of your clients pay in advance for your work, you can use a retainer to collect funds up front.
-When you’ve completed the work, simply create an invoice for tracked time, expenses, or fixed fees to draw from the retainer, and the available funds will be applied to the invoice amount.
+After you’ve completed the work, you can create an invoice for tracked time, expenses, or fixed fees to draw from the retainer, and the available funds will be applied to the invoice amount.

 Video: How to Create and Draw from a Retainer

 This video goes over the basics of creating and drawing from a retainer:

 How to Create and Add Funds to a Retainer

 - Go to Invoices > Retainers.

 - Click New Retainer and pick the client and project you want the retainer to apply to.

 - Note: It’s important to choose the correct project in this step, because you can’t change this setting later.
 Select Apply to all projects if you’d like to include all of the client’s projects.
 If the client already has one or more project-specific retainers set up, the option to create a new retainer that applies to all of their projects won’t be available; the existing retainer(s) would first need to be closed.